-- Theoretical introduction to emotion regulation processes, and contemplative practice.
-This block allows students to become familiar with definitions and theoretical models related to emotion regulation, concepts of mindfulness and compassion, as well as experience the practice themselves.
+- Theoretical introduction to emotion regulation processes, and contemplative practice, allowing students to become familiar with definitions and theoretical models related to emotion regulation, mindfulness, and compassion.

-- Neuropsychology of contemplative practice.
-This block allows students to understand how the contemplative practice influences the brain and its functions.
+- The neuropsychology of contemplative practice, allowing students to understand how the contemplative practice influences the brain and its functions.